 Taking inspiration from both sandwiches, I came up with a California Avocado Burger with pickled red onion, cucumber, and sprouts.
 On the plate I served them with my Homemade Pita Chips.

-It’s an easy weeknight dinner you can bring to your table in under 30 minutes thanks to the convenience of BUBBA burgers.
+It’s an easy weeknight dinner you can bring to your table in under 30 minutes.

 Ingredients For Avocado Burger